Anaconda Environment Tutorial for PyTorch and TensorFlow¶

 -

-Select Jupyter Notebook, and fill out the options, as per your project needs, then click Launch.
-For more information on compute needs, and a guide for selecting the right options click here.
+Select Jupyter Notebook and fill out the options, as per your project needs, then click Launch.
+For more information on compute needs, and a guide for selecting the right options, please see our Job Efficiency - Estimating Resources page.

 -